thobelacs/Contribute-to-OMP-Public-Repos/README.md

 At a high level, the signature process works like this:

-1. Open a PR against a repo covered by EasyCLA (including this one).
+1. Open a PR against this [repo](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos) covered by EasyCLA (including this one).
 1. A bot will check whether your GitHub user is covered by a signed CLA.
 1. If you're already covered you will get a green checkmark, and your contribution can be merged.
 1. If you're not covered, you'll be prompted through the signature process.

 ### Initiating the signature process against a test repo

-The easiest way to initiate the process is to open a PR against any covered repo, including this one.
+The easiest way to initiate the process is to open a PR against any covered repo, including this [one](https://github.com/OpenManufacturingPlatform/Contribute-to-OMP-Public-Repos).

 If you simply want to sign the documents in preparation for future contributions, you can open a trivial PR against this file (for example, to fix this spleling error) and you will be prompted through the process.
 PRs against this repo will be closed periodically.